 The adaptive reuse of historical buildings represents an opportunity and, at the same time, also a challenge, especially when we talk about community-led reuse processes.
 When various stakeholders are involved, such as NGOs, local communities, different public bodies, private investors, and heritage professionals, it is not that easy to reach consensus or even regulate the decision-making process.
 At the same time, community-led reuse of heritage spaces can potentially bring many benefits to cities.
 These spaces can become central places of community organization and cultural exchange, crucial when working towards social cohesion and integration, enriching the welfare services provided by public authorities.

-The second OpenHeritage Dialogue is co-produced by OpenHeritage and Cooperative City.
-The workshop is organised by ICLEI and co-organised by CEU, Eutropian, and MRI.
+The second OpenHeritage Dialogue was co-produced by OpenHeritage and Cooperative City.
+The workshop was organised by ICLEI and co-organised by CEU, Eutropian, and MRI.

 First OH Dialogue “Adaptive heritage reuse: Policy contexts across Europe”